Copyright Registration of Periodicals, Newspapers, and Magazines

 For more details, please see:

-As a journalist, blogger, feature writer or other skilled wordsmith, your job is to write.
+You should seek legal advice if you are a startup company or small business owner wanting to start a new blog or create a business magazine.
 Let a legal expert help you register your work with the correct federal office or file a lawsuit for infringement, if necessary.
-Contact an experienced intellectual property attorney in your state to assist you with all the legal red tape so you can spend more time writing and less time worrying.
+Contact an experienced intellectual property attorney in your state.
+For more information, visit FindLaw's Intellectual Property section.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help